No items found.

 definitions

-1. Subscribers can sign up with one click.
-You don’t need any email addresses, cookies or other personal data in order to send notifications to subscribers.
-One click is enough to complete everything, which makes it significantly easier for new users to sign up.
-Notifications require minimum effort, don’t ask for personal information and are not associated with spam.
+1. Users can sign up with one click.
+You don’t need to collect any email addresses, cookies or other personal data in order to send notifications.
+This streamlined process makes it significantly easier for new users to subscribe.
 Opt-in rates for web push notifications can range from 6% to 12%.

 6. No cookies needed!
 You do not need cookies to send notifications.
 To identify a subscriber, the browser uses unique keys for each account, including service workers.
 Eat cookies if you want, but keep them out of your marketing.

 7. You don’t need to ask for any personal information.
-When signing up for notifications, new subscribers don’t need to share any personal data.
-Of course, if you want, you can make your recipients less anonymous and ask for that data for the purposes of integration after the API with your CRM system.
-However, web push marketing alone does not use personal data.
+When signing up for notifications, new subscribers do not need to share any personal data.
+If desired, you can gather additional information later by integrating your CRM system via API.
+However, web push marketing itself does not rely on personal data.

 1.1 Chrome browser push notifications